-Reportable SABRC purchases decreased from 13 percent of the \$2.6 billion in total goods purchased statewide in FY 2018-19 to 3 percent of the \$6.1 billion in FY 2019-20.
-This is based on IT goods, non-IT goods and telecom purchases as reported in DGS's State Contract and Procurement Registration System (SCPRS) tracked within the Financial Information System for California (FI\$Cal).
-A large amount of IT goods were purchased for state employees to work remotely when Governor Newsom declared a State of Emergency in March 2020 to reduce the spread and mitigate the impacts of COVID-19.
+Reportable SABRC purchases increased from 3 percent of the \$6.1 billion in total goods purchased statewide in FY 2019-20 to 5 percent of the \$3.9 billion in FY 2020-21.
+This is based on IT goods and non-IT goods as reported in DGS's State Contract and Procurement Registration System (SCPRS) tracked within FI\$Cal.
+However, this percentage would likely be even lower when considering the approximate \$27.8 billion spent on services for which the products purchased may not be reported separately from the services rendered.
+A large amount of IT goods continued to be purchased for state employees to work remotely as a result of the State of Emergency declared by Governor Newsom in March 2020 to reduce the spread and mitigate the impacts of COVID-19.
 Do note that CAL-Card purchases under \$2,500 are excluded from this figure.
-However, this percentage would likely be even lower when considering the approximate \$28.5 billion spent on services for which the products purchased may not be reported separately from the services rendered.

-Graph 3: SABRC Compliant Spending by Dollar Amount Trend for FY 2009-10 to FY 2019-20
+Graph 3: SABRC Compliant Spending by Dollar Amount Trend for FY 2009-10 to FY 2020-21